 Millions of ordinary people witnessed the crimes of the Holocaust.
 These teaching materials explore the motives and pressures that led many individuals to abandon their fellow human beings—or to make the choice to help.
-See lesson plans for teaching with Holocaust survivor testimony.
+To explore the experiences and decisions confronting victims and survivors, see the Museum’s lesson plans for teaching with Holocaust survivor testimony.

 Collaboration and Complicity During Kristallnacht